emilyh1011/memory-map-fixed/projectProgress5.md

         })
     }

 - # 2d.
-Update our rendering Marker logic.
+Map.jsx: Update our rendering Marker logic.
 - eventHandlers prop: This allows us to add some javascript logic on certain events done on our Space Marker.
     - click: Start our SpacePopup user flow.
         - Pan the screen to our selected space.